simon-ritchie/apysc/docs_src/source/easing_enum.md

 <iframe src="static/easing_enum_basic_usage/index.html" width="200" height="200"></iframe>

-If you skip the specification of the `easing` argument the animation will be a linear one:
+If you skip the specification of the `easing` argument, the animation becomes a linear one:

 ```py
 # runnable